Influencer marketing has gained ground in just a few years, and for good reason.

 To choose the right influencers, look for people that help you:

-- Drive conversions: Mix of top, mid-level, and micro-influencers across various relevant niches
+- Drive conversions: Mix of top and mid-level influencers, as well as micro-influencers across various relevant niches.

 3. Provide sufficient compensation

 According to Altimeter and TapInfluence, the biggest mistake you can make in influencer marketing is failing to provide your influencers with sufficient compensation.